Archive for the ‘Uncategorized’ category

 I have read articles over the years and heard stories about great telescopes in America for one reason or another, sit idle.
 Some of these telescopes are classic and very old, but still worthy of great things.

 However, some are relatively new and computer controlled, but for reasons, and some very good reasons are no longer used.
 The following telescope is in an observatory that was “just built in a bad location” about 35 years ago.
-When the observatory was first built it was in a “fairly isolated” area and actually pretty dark.
+When the observatory was first built it was in a fairly isolated area and actually pretty dark.
+This observatory and telescope is located only a mile or so from my house, as the crow flies.

 The observatory is now surrounded by multiple soccer fields, a baseball field, and multiple tennis courts with a massive number of incredibly very bright LED lightingso very close.
 It would have been impossible for anyone at the time of the building of the observatory to have imagined there would be so much growth in the area.